 Remove the dough from the fridge about 1/2 hour before rolling out.
 Roll into about 6-inch links and shape them into wreaths.
 The temperature of the dough is important here.
 If it’s too cold it may not be pliable enough to form it into the circle or if it is too warm, the link may break.
 This may take a few turns—but don’t despair!!

-Brush the cookies with the egg white or plant-based milk and dip them in pearl sugar.
+Brush the cookies with the plant-based milk and dip them in pearl sugar.
 Place them on baking sheets about 2 inches apart (they will expand) and bake them on the middle rack of the oven for about 10-12 minutes until lightly golden.

 Cool on a rack and keep the cookies in a cookie jar or freeze.